aeonSolutions/PCB-Prototyping-Catalogue/DIY-Maker/README.md

 - [Solder Reflow Plate PCB](https://github.com/aeonSolutions/AeonLabs-Solder-Reflow-Plate-PCB)

-Improved Kicad PCB schematics for a DIY Solder Reflow Plate from the original pcb schematic by [AfterEarthLTD](https://github.com/AfterEarthLTD/Solder-Reflow-Plate)
+Improved Kicad PCB schematics for a DIY Solder Reflow Plate from the original PCB schematic by [AfterEarthLTD](https://github.com/AfterEarthLTD/Solder-Reflow-Plate)

 ### As Seen On GreatScott!
 This is the Gerber & KiCad files for the Youtuber GreatScott! video "The Best way to reflow solder?
 Hot Plate to the rescue!
 DIY or Buy"